the-lean/messenger/README.md

 # onlytext

-A lean Telegram Client to bring back the aaaargh github.
+A lean Telegram Client to bring back the messenger as a medium to communicate.